-Economic Opportunity - Central Idea: Make downtown a racially and economically diverse regional employment center by identifying office priority sites, targeting training for living wage jobs to fill those spaces, and by investing in small businesses that are reflective of the diversity in Oakland.
+Economic Opportunity - Central Idea: Make downtown a racially and economically diverse regional employment center by identifying office priority sites, targeting training for living wage jobs to fill those spaces, and by investing in small businesses and businesses owned by people of color.

-- Capitalize on geographic and transit assets by identifying office priority sites and promoting density at downtown's regional transit hubs; - Activate ground floor retail/commercial spaces by developing a program to master lease vacant spaces, and sub-lease them to small, local and culturally relevant retailers, artists and artisans; - Expand initiatives and partnerships with the tech sector, and other sectors targeted for expansion, to increase equitable business development and employment opportunities; - Expand existing and develop new summer job and local hire & training programs to ensure that employment growth benefits the Oaklanders most need of opportunity.
+- Capitalize on geographic and transit assets by identifying office priority sites and promoting density at downtown's regional transit hubs; - Activate ground floor retail/commercial spaces by developing a program to master lease vacant spaces, and sub-lease them to small, local and culturally relevant retailers, artists and artisans; - Expand initiatives and partnerships with the tech sector, and other sectors targeted for expansion, to increase equitable business development and employment opportunities; - Expand existing and develop new summer job and local hire & training programs to ensure that employment growth benefits Oaklanders most in need of opportunity.